Food Gang

 Hello Ibukun,

-If you’ve followed me online, or known me physically, for any amount of time, you’ll know that amala is my favourite food.
+If you’ve followed me online or known me physically, for any time, you’ll know that amala is my favourite food.

-I’m a proper Ibadan man, so no surprises there, yea?
+I’m a proper Ibadan man, so no surprises there, yeah?

-I mentioned sometime in 2020 that I was looking for a side hustle to complement my earnings as a member of the Federal House of Reps, so I can give more to the people in my constituency.
+I mentioned sometime in 2020 that I was looking for a side hustle to complement my earnings as a member of the Federal House of Representatives so I could give more to the people in my constituency.

 I actually started one.
 It is called Amala Ibadan.
 It is an “order by telephone” food service.